 Industry practice in Australia is to use direct room pressure control.
 However continuous measurement of flows for verification as per ASHRAE is rarely implemented.

-Volumetric flow tracking method
+Volumetric flow tracking

 This method measures both exhaust and supply airflow and controls the differential airflow to maintain a desired room pressure.
 Flow tracking can provide more stable control by ignoring pesky disturbances explained before and is independent of room door operation.